 Lead trainer, Corporate programs

-M.A.
-Rwanda Associate and Senior Facilitator, Mindfulness Without Borders, (MWB) is responsible for developing stakeholder relations and educational programs in health and corporate sectors in Rwanda.
-As a certified Mindfulness Without Borders facilitator and graduate from the University of Innsbruck, he integrates his conflict transformation training in all aspects of his work.
-In his spare time, Patrick is a writer and is an advocate for mental health and social justice in underserved and at-risk populations.
+Patrick is responsible for developing stakeholder relations and educational programs in health and corporate sectors in Rwanda.
+As a certified Mindfulness Without Borders facilitator and Masters graduate from the University of Innsbruck, he integrates his conflict transformation training in all aspects of his work.
+In his spare time, Patrick is a prolific writer and advocate for mental health and social justice in underserved and at-risk populations.

 Founding Curriculum Advisor

-Soren Gordhamer explores the application of ancient wisdom in modern life.
-He is the founder and host of the Wisdom 2.0 Conference, which brings together technology leaders along with teachers from wisdom traditions to explore how we can live mindfully and wisely in modern life, and engage the great technologies of our age in ways that benefit us, our society, and our world.
+Soren Gordhamer is a valued co-author of MWB’s first-ever Mindfulness Ambassador Program.
+During 2009- 11, he-co-lead our professional development workshops and high school programs at select NGO’s and schools in Rwanda and Nigeria.
+Currently, host of the Wisdom 2.0 Conference, Soren brings technology leaders along with teachers from wisdom traditions to explore how we can live mindfully and engage the great technologies of our age in ways that benefit us, our society, and our world.
 He has been featured in various media, including GQ Magazine and Newsweek.com, and has taught mindfulness programs in a wide variety of settings, including to youth in New York City juvenile halls, to trauma workers in Rwanda, teachers in Nigeria, and to staff at US technology companies.

 Emily is a creative, and passionate writer with a wide range of professional experience across the media industry.
+Her editing talents have contributed to MWB’s curriculum and marketing materials and monthly newsletters.
 Over the course of her career has worked for a variety of companies including Facebook, NBC News, Weight Watchers, Mount Sinai Hospital and Gawker Media.
 Emily primarily works as a writer, editor and journalist, but has experience as an indexer, researcher and proofreader.

-Wendy is a Resilience Coach working with people to help strengthen their ability to face their challenges and find a path to move forward.
-She facilitate and deliver workshops on personal development and leadership, mindfulness, social - emotional intelligence and positive psychology and am currently a relational counsellor in training with Relate.
+Wendy is the principal lead for MWB’s expansion In England and senior facilitator for MWB’s Certification Trainings.
+She is a Resilience Coach and is focused on working with people to help strengthen their ability to face their challenges and find a path to move forward.
+She facilitates and deliver workshops on personal development and leadership, mindfulness, social - emotional intelligence and positive psychology.

 Andrew Roach is a school psychologist and former elementary and middle school teacher.
 Prior to working at Georgia State, he coordinated family-centered positive behavior support services at Monroe Carell Jr. Children’s Hospital at Vanderbilt University.
 In 2010, Andy received the Lightner Witmer Early Career Research Award from the American Psychological Association – Division 16 (School Psychology).
 He also received the Council for Exceptional Children’s Early Career Publication Award in 2007 for a study that examined the influence of access to the general curriculum on the assessment performance of students with disabilities (Roach & Elliott, 2006).